JonnyHaystack/i3-resurrect/README.md

 [wmctrl](https://bitbucket.org/antocuni/wmctrl), and
 [psutil](https://github.com/giampaolo/psutil) Python libraries to obtain the commands necessary to launch the programs in a saved workspace.

+Since I decided to release this publicly, I have improved the standard of the code a great deal and gotten rid of the hacky bash parts.

 For those interested, other excellent software I use to get things up and running quickly includes:
 - [tmux-resurrect](https://github.com/tmux-plugins/tmux-resurrect) - which obviously also inspired